-- Unable to perform surgery within 10 days of injury; - Surgery is contra-indicated because patient is not fit for anaesthetic (spinal or general) or soft tissue concerns; - Patients who were non-ambulatory or required assistance walking, with or without a walking aid prior to their injury; - Concomitant injury or poly-trauma that impedes mobilization;

-• Fracture configurations not amenable to internal fixation using INFIX, with or without ilio-sacral screws.
+- Unable to perform surgery within 10 days of injury; - Surgery is contra-indicated because patient is not fit for anaesthetic (spinal or general) or soft tissue concerns; - Patients who were non-ambulatory or required physical assistance to walk, prior to their injury (use of a walking aid is permitted); - Concomitant injury or poly-trauma that impedes mobilization; - Fracture configurations not amenable to internal fixation using INFIX, with or without ilio-sacral screws. - Patients who test positive for COVID-19 within 72 hours of admission (applicable only where testing is standard of care).